earth-month-banner-2

 Shop, eat, learn and play in a sustainable way all April long at Evergreen Brick Works.

-From our Saturday Farmers Market to our Sunday workshops, art installations and a special Science Centre pop up experience—we’ve got eco-fun for the whole family all month long!
+From our Saturday Farmers Market to our Sunday workshops, art installations and special pop up experiences—we’ve got eco-fun for the whole family all month long!

 Did you know that Evergreen Brick Works was Canada’s first large scale community environmental centre?
 In 2010, Evergreen worked with the city of Toronto to transform a collection of deteriorating heritage buildings into a global showcase for green design.